Some medicines are taken or given with a medicine syringe so you can measure the exact dose. It's important to know how to use one properly.

 Not all medicine syringes are the same.
 Each has different markings.
 It is important to understand the markings clearly for each medicine to measure the correct dose.

 Ask your pharmacist to show you how to measure the right amount of each medicine in the right syringe.
-Check with your pharmacist each time you get medicine because the concentration or dose may have changed.
+Check with your pharmacist each time you get medicine because the strength or dose may have changed.

 Some medicine syringes come with an adaptor or a bung– a plastic or rubber fitting that fits into the medicine bottle.
 These help to fill the syringe with medicine.
 To measure the liquid using an adaptor, you put the adaptor into the top of the medicine bottle, then insert the syringe into the adaptor and draw the required amount.
 It makes measuring the medicine much easier without spilling.